 That is why you need to explore your current financial behavior and habits.
 Believe it or not, we make 6-10 money decisions every day.
 These decisions are guided by habits both conscious and unconscious, both good and bad.
 We all have money habits we’d like to change.
 But we have to be aware of what those bad habits are if we’re going to change them.

 Our financial present isn’t shaped by any one big thing.
 It’s a result of a series of many micro decisions, driven by our own money personalities.
 If you can figure out why you’re making the micro-choices you are, you can figure out how to rewire yourself to make better ones.
-When it come to steps to DIY personal financial planning process, there are three important tips you need to keep in mind for budgeting:
+When it comes to steps to a DIY personal financial planning process, there are three important tips you need to keep in mind for budgeting:

 – Be realistic with your spending behavior.